 This error is due to a poor connection between the battery and compartment terminals.
 The solution is quite simple.

-Take a clean towel or piece of cotton cloth and dip into rubbing alcohol.
+Take a clean towel or piece of cotton cloth and dip it into rubbing alcohol.
 Now clean both the battery and the drone compartment terminals with a damp cloth.

-If your Mavic Air or any DJI battery is not charging fresh out of the box, it is probably in a hibernation mode and needs to be awakened before you can charge and use it normally.
+If your Mavic Air or any DJI battery is not charging fresh out of the box, it is probably in hibernation mode and needs to be awakened before you can charge and use it normally.

-But if the battery is not charging due to hibernation mode, swollen, or having any other visible damage, it’s time to get new batteries.
+But if the battery is not charging due to hibernation mode, is swollen, or has any other visible damage, it’s time to get new batteries.